ory/docs/docs/oathkeeper/api-access-rules.md

 # Configures Access Rules
 access_rules:
   # Locations (list of URLs) where access rules should be fetched from on boot.
-  # It's expected that the documents at those locations return a JSON or YAML Array containing ORY Oathkeeper Access Rules.
+  # It's expected that the documents at those locations return a JSON or YAML Array containing Ory Oathkeeper Access Rules.
   repositories:
     # If the URL Scheme is `file://`, the access rules (an array of access rules is expected) will be
     # fetched from the local file system.